-Justin Green has been recently selected as Co-Chair of the Plaintiffs’ Executive Committee for the Boeing 737 MAX 8 lawsuit.
+Justin Green serves as the Co-Chair of the Plaintiffs’ Executive Committee for the ongoing litigation against Boeing Co. following the 2019 crash of the Boeing 737 Max in Ethiopia.
 Justin is a prominent CNN Aviation Analyst who is featured in dozens of on-air TV news segments.
 Having authored many influential articles and CLE courses, Justin is seen as an authority on aviation law and is often invited to speak before legal organizations across the country.

 In almost all of my cases, a family has lost a loved one.
 They want answers about what caused the crash and want to make sure that no other family suffers the same fate.
 They deserve justice and I’m honored when our clients trust me to represent their cause.

 Justin is a commercially licensed airplane and helicopter pilot; he is instrument-rated and has flight time in many different airplanes and helicopters.

 Justin learned to fly in the United States Marine Corps and served as his squadron's aviation safety officer after graduating from the Naval Postgraduate School's Aviation Safety Program.

 After serving in the military, Justin earned his law degree from Fordham University School of Law in New York City.
 His flight experience greatly contributes to his success representing families in major aviation cases.
 While Justin focuses his practice on airplane and helicopter accidents, his legal work also includes personal injury and wrongful death cases arising from other types of transportation accidents.